vantage-sh/docs.vantage.sh/docs/kubernetes.md

    - `--set dcgmExporter.env[0].name=DCGM_EXPORTER_COLLECTORS --set dcgmExporter.env[0].value=/etc/dcgm-exporter/dcgm-metrics.csv`.

 Once the operator is installed, the Vantage Kubernetes agent will begin to upload the data needed to calculate the idle costs.
 The data will be available on efficiency reports within 48 hours as the costs from the infrastructure provider are ingested.

-### Configure GPU Metrics

-The Vantage Kubernetes agent automatically collects GPU usage information via the [NVIDIA DCGM Exporter](https://docs.nvidia.com/datacenter/cloud-native/gpu-telemetry/latest/index.html).
-The exporter is included as part of the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/overview.html), but it can also be installed independently.
-The agent scrapes the exporter directly and exposes the configuration for the namespace, service name, port name, and path.
-The default values are configured for the GPU operator default case.
-NVIDIA GPU idle costs are available for the agent-supported infrastructure providers—AWS, Azure, and GCP.

 ## Kubernetes Rightsizing Recommendations